rustwasm/book/README.md

 ## About

-This repo contains documentation on using Rust for wasm, common workflows, how to get started and more.
-It acts as a guide for how to do some neat things with it.
+This repo contains documentation on using Rust for wasm, common workflows, how to get started and more as you dive deeper.
+It acts as a guide for doing some really neat things with rust.

-If you would like to start learning how to use Rust and WebAssembly together immediately, you can read the book [online here][book].
+If you would like to start learning how to use Rust and WebAssembly together, , you can read the book [online here][book].

 [Open issues for improving the Rust and WebAssembly book.][book-issues]